-Bülent Duru/İlhan Uzgel, AKP Kitabı-Bir Dönüşümün Bilançosu, İstanbul: Phoenix Yayınevi, 2013.
+Bülent Duru and İlhan Uzgel, AKP Kitabı-Bir Dönüşümün Bilançosu, İstanbul: Phoenix Yayınevi, 2013.
 Canada Score 7 Many, but not most policy proposals are coordinated through informal mechanisms, such as informal meetings with government members or across levels of government.
 Czech Republic Score 7 Informal coordination mechanisms have featured prominently in Czech political culture.
-Under the Sobotka government, the principles of coordination and problem solving within government are described in the coalition agreement.
+Under the Sobotka government, the principles of coordination and problem solving within the government are described in the coalition agreement.
+Fundamental problems are solved by so-called coalition troika, consisting of the chairmen of the governing parties.
 The most important body is the coalition council.
-Estonia Score 7 Informal coordination plays an extremely important role in ensuring efficient policymaking.
-In addition to the high-ranking civil servants in ministries, the coalition committee and governing bodies of political parties are key players in this regard.
-Getting support from coalition partners is the first step in successfully passing legislation.
-Almost as important as the political support of coalition partners is the backing of local-government associations.
-However, local governments often hold positions in opposition to the central government, which makes reaching agreement difficult.
-Because local governments and their associations cannot veto the process, their position is often ignored.
-In sum, there are several mechanisms to coordinate policy proposals informally.
-These mechanisms, however, at times facilitate, and at other times complicate, coordination.
+Greece Most coordination mechanisms are informal and complement the more meager formal coordination mechanisms such as the infrequently convened cabinet and ministerial committees.
+Most informal mechanisms are ad hoc meetings among ministers convened at the Prime Minister's Office (PMO).
+Such meetings are followed up by person-to-person contacts between staff members of the PMO and adviser to ministers.
+In the period under review, informal coordination was frequent and was organized by close associates of Prime Minister Tsipras, minister of the state, Nicos Pappas, and minister of the state for government coordination, Alekos Flambouraris, at the headquarters of the PMO.
+They were assisted by several close associates of the prime minister, such as the General Secretary of the PMO (and former leader of Syriza's youth organization) Dimitris Tzanakopoulos, and other Syriza party cadres who participated in daily briefings in the PMO.
+It is probable that Syriza, after its first ten months in power, during which various party officials around Prime Minister Tsipras experimented with policy making and government structures, has now settled down for a more predictable type of informal coordination.
 Iceland Score 7 There is evidence that informal cooperation between ministers outside of formal cabinet meetings is increasing.
-These cooperative ministerial clusters were referred to in the Special Investigation Committee's 2010 report as "super-ministerial groups."
-The Special Investigation Committee report pointed out that examples of such cooperation immediately after the 2008 economic collapse demonstrated a need for clear rules on reporting what is discussed and decided in such informal meetings.
-The Special Investigation Committee report also identified a tendency to move big decisions and important cooperative discussions into informal meetings between the chairmen of the ruling coalition parties.
-However, the report's call for clearer regulation has not been acted upon and informal meetings continue without proper reporting.
-The Special Investigation Committee report also pointed out that the minutes kept at ministerial and parliamentary committee meetings were inadequate.
-In January 2013, legislation regulating the procedures for cabinets were introduced, but this legislation only addresses formal cabinet meetings and not informal ministerial meetings.
+These cooperative ministerial clusters were referred to in the Special Investigation Commission's 2010 report as "super-ministerial groups."
+The SIC report pointed out that examples of such cooperation immediately after the 2008 economic collapse demonstrated a need for clear rules on reporting what is discussed and decided in such informal meetings.
+The SIC report also identified a tendency to move big decisions and important cooperative discussions into informal meetings between the chairmen of the ruling coalition parties.
+In March 2016, revised regulations on the procedures for cabinets were introduced but this only addresses formal cabinet meetings and not informal ministerial meetings.
+Therefore, we can conclude that the SIC report's call for clearer regulation has partly been addressed.
+However, informal meetings continue without proper reporting.
 Citation: